Environment

 Environmental risks Main risk reduction initiatives

-Air pollution Step up efforts to prevent air pollution and reduce the environmental impact of combustion gases from boilers, incinerators and drying ovens, and of exhaust gases from dust collectors and local exhaust devices.
-In particular, continuously monitor outlets using the Group's own select monitoring device and conduct environmental impact assessments to prevent air pollution due to the scattering of carbon and other dust particles.
+Air pollution Established a Global Environmental Standard for prevention or minimization of dust emissions from the rubber mixing process (to be applied to all production sites).
+In addition, step up efforts to prevent air pollution and reduce the environmental impact of combustion gases from boilers, incinerators and drying ovens, and of exhaust gases from dust collectors and local exhaust devices.
+In particular, outlets are continuously monitored using the monitoring device and conduct environmental impact assessments to prevent air pollution due to the scattering of carbon and other dust particles.

-For the details of the Group's efforts to minimize environmental footprint, see: “Minimizing footprint.”
+For the details of the Group’s efforts to minimize environmental footprint, see “Minimizing footprint.”

 Environmental responsibility throughout the supply chain